tephron4/Journal/README.md

 ### Day View

 A page for entering daily information and/or planning out the day.
 The support data entry methods currently supported are:
+* To Do List - user can manage a list of to do items, with checkboxes to track completion
 * Notes - for general notes about the day

 Also, the user can return to the calendar view and switch the day that is being viewed within the day view.